NodeBB/nodebb-plugin-emailer-local/README.md

 * Open NodeBB's Admin Control Panel
 * Click on the Emailer (SMTP) item in the Plugins section
-* Set hostname, port, user name and password fields
+* Set hostname, port, user name and password fields and use SSL
 * Click on Settings and set the desired address to use on the Email tab.

-Features to add
----

-DKIM signatures
-Popular services (Gmail, Hotmail, etc.)

 Credits
 ---